 Both Bond I and Bond II will have a value of \$1,000 as long as the market rate stays at 10%.
+Then, if you trade one for the other TODAY, you do not have any positive or negative cash flow.

 If you know that the rate will go down to 8% next year, then the value of the bond next year after the collection of the second coupon is the present value of the face value discounted 1 year (28 years for Bond II) and the present value of an annuity of 100 that runs for 1 year (28 years for Bond II) calculated at 8%: